xKhronoz/SSH-GeoIP-Filter/README.md

 EditionIDs GeoLite2-ASN GeoLite2-City GeoLite2-Country
 ```

-After which you can follow the instructions to add geoipupdate to crontab to update the GeoIP2/GeoLite2 database automatically.
+After which you can follow the instructions below to get started in installing the script.

-## How to install
+## Getting Started

 1. Install geoip packages: